Princeton University: Campus

 The main campus consists of more than 200 buildings on 600 acre in Princeton, New Jersey.
 The James Forrestal Campus, a smaller location designed mainly as a research and instruction complex, is split between nearby Plainsboro and South Brunswick.
 The campuses are situated about one hour from both New York City and Philadelphia on the train.
 The university also owns more than 520 acre of property in West Windsor Township, and is where Princeton is planning to construct a graduate student housing complex, which will be known as "Lake Campus North".

-The first building on campus was Nassau Hall, completed in 1756 and situated on the northern edge of the campus facing Nassau Street.
+The first building on campus was Nassau Hall, completed in 1756, and situated on the northern edge of the campus facing Nassau Street.
 The campus expanded steadily around Nassau Hall during the early and middle 19th century.
 The McCosh presidency (1868–88) saw the construction of a number of buildings in the High Victorian Gothic and Romanesque Revival styles, although many of them are now gone, leaving the remaining few to appear out of place.
-At the end of the 19th century, much of Princeton's architecture was designed by the Cope and Stewardson firm (the same architects who designed a large part of Washington University in St. Louis and University of Pennsylvania) resulting in the Collegiate Gothic style for which the university is known for today.
+At the end of the 19th century, much of Princeton's architecture was designed by the Cope and Stewardson firm (led by the same University of Pennsylvania professors of architecture who designed a large part of Washington University in St. Louis and University of Pennsylvania) resulting in the Collegiate Gothic style for which Princeton is known for today.
 Implemented initially by William Appleton Potter, and later enforced by the university's supervising architect, Ralph Adams Cram, the Collegiate Gothic style remained the standard for all new building on the Princeton campus until 1960.
 A flurry of construction projects in the 1960s produced a number of new buildings on the south side of the main campus, many of which have been poorly received.
 Several prominent architects have contributed some more recent additions, including Frank Gehry (Lewis Library), I. M. Pei (Spelman Halls), Demetri Porphyrios (Whitman College, a Collegiate Gothic project), Robert Venturi and Denise Scott Brown (Frist Campus Center, among several others), Minoru Yamasaki (Robertson Hall), and Rafael Viñoly (Carl Icahn Laboratory).